 Chemical burns must be treated as a medical emergency.
 This is because many chemicals commonly used at home, school, or work can cause severe burns to the skin and may cause deeper burns than they look.
 The severity of burns will depend on the type of chemical, how long it is in contact with the skin, and how strong the chemical is.
-If you see someone having a, washing the chemical off as quickly as possible with large amounts of water is vital.
+If you see someone having a chemical burn, washing the chemical off as quickly as possible with large amounts of water is vital.
 Here are other things that you should know about chemical burns.

 What is Chemical Burn?

 Chemical burns are tissue damage due to a harsh or corrosive substance.
 Usually, most people are aware of such a burn and its cause.
 But sometimes, you may not immediately recognize it if a milder chemical substance causes it.
 Unlike heat burns, chemical toxins can continue causing tissue damage even after you come into contact with them.
 Therefore, immediate medical attention is essential to prevent scarring or complications.
 The damage may develop hours after exposure.
 Major chemical burns need emergency medical help, while you can usually treat minor chemical burns with first aid.